Skip to content

 const getOrElse: <boolean>(onNone: LazyArg<boolean>) => <A>(self: Option.Option<A>) => boolean | A (+1 overload)

-Returns the value of the Option if it is Some, otherwise returns onNone
+Returns the value contained in the Option if it is Some, otherwise evaluates and returns the result of onNone.

 @example